Stride Community Toolkit Manual

 - Model Extensions

-- MeshBuilder: A utility class allowing dynamic creation of meshes at runtime.
+- MeshBuilder: Create meshes dynamically at runtime.

-- TextureCanvas: A utility class allowing dynamic creation of textures at runtime.
+- TextureCanvas: Create textures dynamically at runtime.

 Explore these sections to discover the full potential of the Stride Community Toolkit and enhance your game development skills.